Madame Xanadu: The New 52

 In The New 52, Madame Xanadu has resurfaced as the result of Barry Allen's unintentional tampering with the timestream and the merging of the Vertigo, WildStorm and DC Universes.

 In the new continuity, Xanadu is no longer blind and despite her past as Nimue still applying, she seems to have taken a more proactive stance during the Fall of Camelot.
-Instead of quietly observing like she did in her core miniseries, she staunchly opposed the surrendering of Excalibur to the Lady of the Lake, and then started traveling with Jason Blood, meeting other Dark Ages-based heroes and villains as Vandal Savage and the Shining Knight.
-Furthermore, the Dark Ages Madame Xanadu is seen in a relationship with both Etrigan and Jason Blood, each one believing she was humoring the other for the sake of their forced merging.
+Instead of quietly observing like she did in her core miniseries, she staunchly opposed the surrendering of Excalibur to the Lady of the Lake, and then started traveling with Jason Blood, meeting other Dark Ages–based heroes and villains as Vandal Savage and the Shining Knight.
+Furthermore, the Dark Ages Xanadu is seen in a relationship with both Etrigan and Jason.

 The present-day Madame Xanadu is featured in the DC Universe reboot, in Justice League Dark, resuming her role as the keystone and supporter of the magical community in the DCU.
 Xanadu assists the 'Dark League' in various incidents, such as Zatanna vanishing and the House of Mystery letting loose demonic threats in Manhattan.
-She is at length revealed to be the mother of the supervillain Doctor Destiny.
+She is later revealed to be the mother of the supervillain Doctor Destiny.

 National Comics, a revival of the anthology title, was launched in July 2012.
 The title expanded upon the New 52 universe by presenting single-issue stories about different DC characters, each by a different creative team.
 This includes Madame X #1 by Rob Williams and drawn by Trevor Hairsine and Fiona Staples.

-Characterization

-Appearance

-She has the appearance of a stereotypical Romani fortune teller who wears dangly earrings.
+Dawn of DC

+In "The New Golden Age", Xanadu helps the Justice Society of America battle Per Degaton.

 Powers and abilities

 Madame Xanadu has a supernatural sensitivity to occult activities and mystic phenomena.
 She uses tarot cards to interpret what she senses, and is also able to tell the future of others.
 Xanadu can levitate objects, teleport herself, and banish demons.
-Madame Xanadu's parlor is full of magical books and objects, as well as jars containing the essences of malevolent entities.
+Xanadu's parlor is full of magical books and objects, as well as jars containing the essences of malevolent entities.
 She rarely uses these objects of power, merely acting as a guardian of them.

-Madame Xanadu is immortal, never aging and unable to die of natural causes thanks to her deal with Death.
+Xanadu is immortal, never aging and unable to die of natural causes thanks to her deal with Death.
 In the 2005 story Day of Vengeance, not even the Spectre could kill her, and instead blinded her to make her harmless.